AgentO3/deploying-code-socially/README.md

 The act of deploying code should not be something a developer does in a room by their self with the lights out.
 No matter how big of a change every deployment to production is an event to celebrate.
 By making deployments easy and fun the result is that deployments happen more often!

+One point at VividCortex getting code into production was a rare event.
+Deployments was act of solitude.
+Only a limited few had the tools and knowledge to correctly execute the commands to deploy.
+In order for VividCortex to meet the expectations of it's stake holders and deliver requested features things needed to change.

-At VividCortex getting code into production was a rare event and was done in solitude.
-I will discuss how we created a culture that encourages deploying code early and often by making it a social activity.
+I will discuss how we created a culture that encourages deploying code early and often by making deploying a social activity.
 I will go over some of the tools and techniques we adopted.
 These methods helped us turn what some developers consider a scary and risky process into something that is fun and rewarding.